All Episodes

 There's a lot in it.

-And then um Lexus, if you just want to interrupt me and stop me to focus on any of the bullet points that I have here, as I have it up on the screen now.
+And then, Alexis, if you just want to interrupt me and stop me to focus on any of the bullet points that I have here as I have it up on the screen now, the PDF that you sent me.

-Um this is to this is to Secret Service.
+This is to Secret Service.

-All records maintained by Secret Service related to President Donald Trump's campaign event in Butler, Pennsylvania and his attempted assassination, including but not limited to all records related to the selection of the date and the venue of the event.
+To the Secret Service, all records maintained by Secret Service related to President Donald Trump's campaign event in Butler, Pennsylvania and his attempted assassination, including but not limited to all records related to the selection of the date and the venue of the event.

-All records related to the preparation or planning for the event, all records reflecting procedures for protecting the health and safety of President Trump during the event.
+All records reflecting procedures for protecting the health and safety of President Trump during the event.

 Intelligence briefings and officer safety bulletins that were distributed in advance of the event.

-Now, this is actually curious bullet point D here Because the local police said Secret Service refused to meet with them that morning.
+Now, this is actually curious, bullet point D here, because the local police said Secret Service refused to meet with them that morning.

 Yeah, that came out this week, didn't it?

-And so, you know, uh, we we did request communications between them, but um, yeah, I I'd like that I I think I but again though they should have in you know spread out or spread some um safety protocols or safety plans ahead of time.
+I think, but again, they should have spread out or spread some safety protocols or safety plans ahead of time.

 But isn't that interesting?